 - Administer orally 3 hours (range 2 to 4 hours) prior to induction of anesthesia.

 |Administration Volume (mL) =||Patient Body Weight (kg) * 20 mg/kg

 - Gleolan must be used with a standard surgical operating microscope adapted with a blue light emitting light source (power density 40-80 mW/cm2) and ancillary excitation and emission filters to visualize fluorescence excitation in the wavelength of 375 to 440 nm and for observation from 620 to 710 nm.
 Filters transmit porphyrin fluorescence as red-violet, as well as a fraction of backscattered blue excitation light necessary for distinguishing nonfluorescing tissue.

 - Gleolan should only be used by neurosurgeons who have completed a training program on use of fluorescence in surgery.
-Training is provided by the manufacturer.
+Training is provided by the distributor.

 Dosage Forms And Strengths

-For oral solution: 1,500 mg ALA HCl lyophilized powder, equivalent to 1,170 mg ALA, in a 50 mL single-dose clear, colorless, glass vial with rubber stopper.
-After reconstitution with 50 mL drinking water, the solution contains 30 mg per mL of ALA HCl (equivalent to 23.4 mg per mL of ALA) and is clear and colorless to slightly yellowish in color.
+For oral solution: 1,500 mg aminolevulinic acid hydrochloride (ALA HCl) lyophilized powder, equivalent to 1,170 mg aminolevulinic acid (ALA), in a 50 mL single-dose clear, colorless, glass vial with rubber stopper.
+After reconstitution with 50 mL drinking water, the solution contains 30 mg per mL of aminolevulinic acid hydrochloride (equivalent to 23.4 mg per mL of aminolevulinic acid) and is clear and colorless to slightly yellowish in color.

 Storage And Handling